The Kelpie X Labrador Mix Breed Profile

 Related: Best Apartment Dogs.

-A fenced yard will give an active dog like the Kelpie Lab mix a bit more space to burn off some energy, chase squirrels and avoid boredom.
+A fenced yard will give an active dog like the Kelpie Lab mix a bit more space to burn off some energy, chase birds and avoid boredom.
 In contrast, living in an apartment means you are the only source of entertainment and will have to focus on providing a consistent exercise schedule.

 If you are active yourself and plan to bring your Kelpie mix with you, then apartment living is possible if a bit tight.
 In all other cases, we recommend getting a bigger place before adopting this active dog.